OxyTurbine development department

 Mechanical aeration seems to be the most practical mode of treatment in a waste lagoon.

 The level of aeration needed to turn a lagoon from anaerobic to aerobic will vary considerably from farm to farm.
 A pond is considered to be aerobic when the level of dissolved oxygen equals at least two milligrams per liter.
-It takes this level of oxygen to support adequately aerobic bacteria.
-Because of the size of many lagoons, and the huge burden of waste, it can take a multitude of aerators to reach this level of dissolved oxygen.
+It takes this concentration of oxygen to support adequately aerobic bacteria.
+Because of the size of many lagoons, and the massive burden of waste, it can take a multitude of aerator to reach this level of dissolved oxygen.

-There are several types of aerators available to the confined animal operator.
-These include bubble diffusers, ventures, paddle wheels, and self-aspirating aerators.
+There are several types of aerator available to the confined animal operator.
+These include bubble diffuser, ventures, paddle wheels, and self-aspirating aerator.

-Self-aspirating aerators inject dissolved oxygen into the subsurface regions of the waste lagoon.
+Self-aspirating aerator injects dissolved oxygen into the subsurface regions of the waste lagoon.
 They do this by creating a low-pressure zone at the end of an air tube.
-In the process, they create a mild current that circulates the water without stirring up the odor.
+In the process, they produce a mild current that circulates the water without stirring up the odor.

-Self-aspirating aerators typically contain a set of propellers that turn the water surface.
+Self-aspirating aerator typically contains a set of propellers that turn the water surface.
 However, the latest self-aspirating aerator on the market called the OxyTurbine Aerator, uses a circular turbine instead of propellers.
 According to our tests, the efficiency of the OxyTurbine series is one of the highest in the market today.
 The Turbine uses a pontoon-mounted, highly efficient electric motor from 1½ to 4.0 horsepower.

-It is virtually impossible for the OxyTurbine Aerator to clog, even in an animal waste lagoon.
-The motor warranty is passed to the user, and all of the other parts are guaranteed for life.
+It is almost impossible for the OxyTurbine Aerator to clog, even in an animal waste lagoon.
+The motor warranty is passed to the user, and all the other parts are guaranteed for life.
 The Turbine is ideal for any animal waste lagoon.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.